shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 The above taxonomy and threat analysis focus on location tracking tags.
 They are protocol-independent; if a tag were designed using a technology other than Bluetooth, they would still apply.
 The key attributes are the functionalities and physical properties of the accessory from the user’s perspective.
 The accessory must be small enough to be easily concealed, and able to broadcast its location to other consumer devices.

-## Possible Methods to Circumvent of DULT Protocol
+## Possible Methods to Circumvent DULT Protocol

 There are several different ways an attacker could attempt to circumvent the DULT protocol in order to track a victim without their consent.
 These include deploying multiple tags to follow a single victim and using a non-compliant tag (e.g. speaker disabled, altered firmware, spoofed tag).
 There are also other potential concerns of abuse of the DULT Protocol, such as remotely disabling a victim's tracking tag.